catppuccin/foliate/README.md

 - Move the `themes.json` file `~/.config/com.github.johnfactotum.Foliate/`.
 - If you are using the flatpak version of the app, move the `themes.json` file to `~/.var/app/com.github.johnfactotum.Foliate/config/com.github.johnfactotum.Foliate/`.
-- Select your desired flavour from the Foliate's in-app settings.
+- Select your desired flavour from Foliate's in-app settings.

 ## 💝 Thanks to